myhre062/Project-Poker-Predicition/README.md

 ## Support Vector Classifier

 ## Logistic Regression
 I created the Logistic Regression Model using 30000 iterations.
 I just did a random testing of iterations to see what number would end up working and 30000 was what had worked.
-When I trained the data I also had to ravel function the y data in order to capture all possibilities.
+When I trained the data, I also had to ravel function the y data in order to capture all possibilities.
 The accuracy was pretty much as expected in not being too good with a score of .50117.

 ## Decision Tree
 I started with the decision tree model splitting the data into training and testing sets.
 Then I created and fit the scaler.
 Followed by creating the decision tree classifier to make our predictions.
 Finally, I made a confusion matrix to show the results.
 The accuracy score was a .63 which isn't too bad but still not up to our .75 we are looking.